techeverri/techeverri/README.md

 ### Hey there 👋

 My name is Tomas.
-I’m a Software Engineer from 🇨🇴 Colombia living in 🇸🇪 Stockholm, Sweden.
+I’m a Software Developer from 🇨🇴 Colombia living in 🇸🇪 Stockholm, Sweden.
 I like 🌶 spicy food, 🚲 cycling and 🧺 picnics.
 In my free time, I mostly play 🏸 badminton (singles and doubles), 🏐 volleyball (indoor, beach, and grass), and very seldom I play ⚽️ football.
 I am an enthusiast of